Eyes Can't Always Tell: Fusing Eye Tracking and User Priors for User Modeling under AI Advice Conditions: Limitations and Future Work

 \textbf{Second, task specificity.} We study StrategyQA-style factual verification, which offers control but may not represent broader AI-assisted decision-making.
 Our main conclusions about context shifts and the value of user priors require replication in other tasks and stakes. \textit{Future work:} We will replicate the study across decision types and test whether the same condition shifts and personalization gains hold under varied cognitive demands and stakes.

 \textbf{Third, fixed AI advice format.} AI advice is a brief suggestion and incorrect advice is created by flipping the ground-truth.
-This does not cover richer AI assistance formats (e.g., explanations, uncertainty) or diverse real error modes. \textit{Future work:} We will vary assistance style and introduce more realistic errors (partial correctness, misleading evidence, hallucinations~\cite{Hallucin28:online}).
+This does not cover richer AI assistance formats (e.g., explanations). \textit{Future work:} We will vary assistance style and introduce realistic errors (partial correctness, misleading evidence, hallucinations~\cite{Hallucin28:online}).

 \textbf{Lastly, sample size and participant diversity.} Our participant pool may limit the power of generalized user modeling.
 Nonetheless, our primary findings rely on within-subject comparisons, which support the robustness of the observed condition sensitivity and fusion gains. \textit{Future work:} We will scale to larger and more diverse samples to test stability across demographic groups.